 Small children like stories and have very active imaginations.
 Making stories together in yoga is lots of fun, but occasionally we need some inspiration.
-Following are some books we have found great to inspire yoga lessons.
+Following are some books we have found to inspire yoga lessons.
 You can either read the stories then do yoga, or just do the yoga as you enjoy the story.
+Be creative!
+Have fun!

 “Fly Like Butterfly: Yoga for Children” By Shakta Kaur Khalsa